backswan0/sparta-week2-kiosk/README.md

   - Displays the entire burger menu to the user including the name, cost, and brief information
   - Informs the user of the selected menu item
   - Exits the program if zero or a number outside the menu index range is input
-- **Usage**: Receives two integers from the user, one for main menu index and the other for menu item idex as a subcategory
+- **Usage**: Receives two integers from the user—one for the main menu index and the other for the submenu item index

 ### 5️⃣ Level 5. level5.package
 - **Characteristics**